 Her interim and management consultancy work has included major change management projects for national and international organisations focusing on people and organisational culture.
 Louise is also the independent reviewer for the Bishop of Chelmsford, scrutinising personnel and clergy files in line with current statutory requirements and is the safeguarding adviser to the national Cathedral and Choir Schools Safeguarding Group.

-MICHAEL DEBENS (Vice Chair)
+TONY MORGAN (Vice Chair)